Definition

 EU/ECHA Consultation on Repeated-Dose Oral Toxicity Test for Amides, C18-Unsatd., N,N-Bis(hydroxyethyl)

-ECHA has opened a consultation on a repeated-dose oral toxicity testing proposal for Amides, C18-unsatd., N,N-bis(hydroxyethyl), closing May 8, 2026.
-Companies should evaluate existing data to mitigate the risk of new hazard classifications that could restrict market access or necessitate costly reformulation for surfactant-based products.
+ECHA is consulting on a repeated-dose oral toxicity testing proposal for Amides, C18-unsatd., N,N-bis(hydroxyethyl) with a May 2026 deadline.
+Companies should submit existing data to influence hazard assessments and mitigate the risk of future regulatory restrictions or reformulation requirements for surfactant-based products.

 EU ECHA Invites Information On REACH Testing Proposals For Amides, C8-18 (Even Numbered) And C18-Unsatd., N,N-Bis(hydroxyethyl)